Ads98/Ads98.github.io/index.md

 profile:
   align: right
   image: /assets/img/profile_pic_2.jpeg
-  image_circular: true
+  image_circular: false
   more_info:
 ---

 # Biography
 <div class="bio-text">

-Hi, and welcome to my About Me page!
-Feel free to browse my latest projects, and don’t hesitate to reach out if you have any questions or are interested in collaborating — I’d love to hear from you!
+<p>Hi, and welcome to my About Me page!
+Feel free to browse my latest projects, and don’t hesitate to reach out if you have any questions or are interested in collaborating — I’d love to hear from you!</p>

-I’m a graduating PhD student in Health Data Science at the University of Oxford, where my research focuses on using high-frequency sensor data from wearable devices to improve clinical risk prediction for cardiovascular disease and mortality.
+<p>I’m a graduating PhD student in Health Data Science at the University of Oxford, where my research focuses on using high-frequency sensor data from wearable devices to improve clinical risk prediction for cardiovascular disease and mortality.</p>

-I completed a BSc (Hons) in Computer Science at the University of Nottingham in 2020.
+<p>I completed a BSc (Hons) in Computer Science at the University of Nottingham in 2020.
 After graduating, I joined the Centre for Doctoral Training in Health Data Science at Oxford.
-My research focuses on developing long-term cardiovascular risk prediction tools using wearable sensor data, including ECG and accelerometry.
+My research focuses on developing long-term cardiovascular risk prediction tools using wearable sensor data, including ECG and accelerometry.</p>

 </div>

 ---